About The MOG Project

 Amy is a long-time advocate and volunteer for various non-profit and volunteer organizations.
 Her experience and passion to help this cause has been instrumental in the growth of this idea into a positive force and impact in the world of MOG-AD and rare disease.
 She has over 25 years of successful leadership and global experience in an operations, consulting, sales, and marketing capacity (Unisys, Oracle, Illumina).
 She has an earned reputation for defining goals and objectives and creating action plans to accomplish those goals.
 She keeps us honest with practical advice and coaching and isn’t afraid to tackle the unknown with her connections, research and hands on approach to ‘get it done’.

 Kristina is a graduate of Towson University, where she achieved Summa Cum Laude honors in Psychology and Communications.
 She was a member of Pi Kappa Delta Honors Society, National Speech & Debate Association and The National Society of Collegiate Scholars.
-She is instrumental in driving the digital marketing plan for The MOG Project as well as PR strategies to further our mission.
-She helped create and co-moderate our first podcast on MOG-AD and has written and consulted on many of our projects, including blog and newsletter articles, website development, and social media management.
-She recently completed a theatre & acting intensive at the American Academy of Dramatic Arts in New York City, and continues to be involved in the entertainment industry in her spare time.
+Kristina works as an Account Executive at a marketing agency, managing consumer brands’ affiliate marketing programs in various industries (Fashion, Home Decor, Technology, etc.) She currently consults on our digital marketing & PR efforts.
+She helped create and co-moderate our first podcast on MOG-AD and has supported many of our projects, including blog and newsletter articles, website development, and social media management.
+As an extracurricular passion of hers, she completed a theatre & acting intensive at the American Academy of Dramatic Arts in New York City, and enjoys being involved in the entertainment industry in her spare time.

 Executive Board Member